-Elliot, Johnny and Melenik’s article was published in Financial News, 29 June 2018, and can be found here.
+Elliott, Johnny and Melenik’s article was published in Financial News, 29 June 2018, and can be found here.

 Blockchain technology has been described as “secure, transparent, highly resistant to outages, auditable, and efficient“.
 However, in the space of a week Bithumb and Coinrail, two South Korean cryptocurrency exchanges, both of which rely on blockchain technology, have been hacked.
 This is Bithumb’s second hack in the space of 12 months and collectively, across South Korea’s cryptocurrency market, losses are estimated to be in the region of at least 75bn won (£52m) and this number will likely increase as further details emerge.
 In light of the recent Bithumb and Coinrail hacks and a number of other recent attacks globally, we take a brief look at the state of the emerging cryptocurrency industry and blockchain technology.

 Much of the hype around blockchain technology centres on the apparent security benefits on offer.
 Information recorded on a blockchain is organised in a chain of digital “blocks” that are secured through the process of cryptography, ie the records are given an encrypted value only accessible to those with the right “key”.
 In addition, blockchains function as de-centralised databases, meaning that they cannot be changed (or hacked) from one single computer.
 Unauthorised modification of a blockchain ledger would require the simultaneous and coordinated control of more than half the access points in a single instance, and a great deal of computing power.